apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

 # Windows Phone Plugins

+The section provides details for how to implement plugin code on the Windows Phone platform.
+See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

 Writing a plugin for Cordova on Windows Phone requires a basic understanding of the architecture of Cordova.
 Cordova-WP7 consists of a WebBrowser which hosts the application JavaScript code and manages native API calls.
 There is a BaseCommand